ayartsev7/terse-mock/README.md

 ![Static type checking and code completion](../media/static-type-check.jpg?raw=true)
 ## Call history
-The module keeps history of calling functions from the mock.
+terse-mock keeps history of function calls.
 The test below demonstrates how one can check call order and arguments passed to functions:
 ```javascript
 test('checking calls demo', () => {
   // ARRANGE